The-Animonculory/DogeCraft/RULES.md

 # Rules

-All players must have appropriate usernames that are not offensive.
+All players must have appropriate usernames and skins that are not offensive.

-Your Minecraft skin must be appropriate for our community and are not offensive.

 Griefing is strictly prohibited and will result in a permanent ban.

 You MUST get someone's permission before engaging in PVP.

-Do not hack or cheat to gain an advantage that would not normally be available in regular gameplay.

-Harassing staff members or other players is not allowed.
+Harassing or impersonating staff members or other players is not allowed.

-Impersonating staff members or other players is not allowed.

 Trading of any items for real-life money or form of currency is prohibited.

 Advertising of other servers in public and private chat is prohibited.

-Never share your account’s information with anyone.

 Malicious threats of any kind towards other players are not permitted.